 The Preceptorship Program is a non-degree offering program that is designed to offer national and international dentists, researchers, and scholars an opportunity to spend a specified amount of time in residence at the University of Florida College of Dentistry pursuing educational enrichment, collaboration and study.
 No direct patient care is included in this experience.

 * Note to Internationally-Educated Dentists: This program WILL NOT prepare dentists to become licensed to practice dentistry in Florida.
 If you are interested in practicing dentistry in Florida, you will need a dental degree from an ADA-accredited dental school in order to be eligible to take the Florida Dental License examination.

-- The term of the preceptorship can vary from one month to one year, generally beginning July 1 of each year..
+- The term of the preceptorship can vary from one month to one year, and is custom scheduled.

 - Following approval of the preceptee’s application for study, a primary faculty preceptor, and when appropriate additional preceptor(s), will be identified and an academic schedule will be developed that may include rotations, seminars, classes and/or other enrichment experiences.

 - All preceptees are expected to be able to understand and speak English so that their educational experience is optimized.
 Upon arrival, should it be determined that the preceptee lacks sufficient ability to speak and understand English, we reserve the right to require that the preceptee enroll in classes offered through the University of Florida prior to or simultaneous with study at the COD.
 The cost of this enrollment, if required, will be in addition to the cost of the preceptorship fee.